arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 <a name="Explore-your-app-code" />
 ### Task 4 - Exploring your app code ###

-In this step we explore _Todo list_ application code and see how simple the Windows Azure Mobile Services Client SDK makes it to interact with Windows Azure Mobile Services.
+In this step we explore _Todo list_ application code and see how simple the Microsoft Azure Mobile Services Client SDK makes it to interact with Microsoft Azure Mobile Services.

 1. Return to the downloaded _Todo list_ application in Visual Studio 2012 Express for Windows 8.

-1. In solution explorer expand the **References** folder and notice **Microsoft.WindowsAzure.Mobile**, which is the reference for the _Windows Azure mobile Services Client SDK_.
+1. In solution explorer expand the **References** folder and notice **Microsoft.WindowsAzure.Mobile**, which is the reference for the _Microsoft Azure mobile Services Client SDK_.

 1. Open **App.xaml.cs** and show the _MobileServiceClient_ class.
-This is the key class provided by the Mobile Services client SDK that provides a way for your application to interact with Windows Azure Mobile Services.
+This is the key class provided by the Mobile Services client SDK that provides a way for your application to interact with Microsoft Azure Mobile Services.
 The first parameter in the constructor is the Mobile Service endpoint and the second parameter is the Application Key for your Mobile Service.

 	````C#
 	public static MobileServiceClient MobileService